QiuYi111/MineContext-Glass/README.md

 MineContext Glass keeps the original context-flow of `context_capture → context_processing → storage → server routes`, expanding the capture stage with a dedicated video manager.

-- **Video Capture Manager** pulls footage from smart glasses, handles deduplication, and writes raw assets to managed storage.
+- **Video Capture Manager** (upcoming) pulls footage from smart glasses, handles deduplication, and writes raw assets to managed storage.
 - **Video Processing Pipeline** extracts frames, runs embeddings, and forwards structured snippets into the context store.
 - **Speech Recognition Layer** (upcoming) will transcribe audio tracks and attach text spans to the same timeline entries as their visual counterparts.
 - **Unified Retrieval API** exposes both cyberspace and real-life context through a single search and recommendation surface.